xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 However, it's also common to see manually written lexers and parsers.

-It appears, that only lexing step is enough if you only need to highlight the source code.
+It appears, that only lexing step is enough if all you need is to highlight the source code.
 You don't need to build the full-fledged AST, you only need to know the actual tokens and color them in different colors by token type.

 However, for any more advanced functionality, like aforementioned autocomplete, you need the AST.